-The Leeds City Region Assurance Framework is in line with national best practice and is peer reviewed and has been updated on an annual basis building on existing good practice and reflecting any changes in both government guidance and improvements to the Combined Authority's procedures.
-The Assurance Framework was comprehensively reviewed during 2020/21, as part of the required preparations for becoming a Mayoral Combined Authority and to comply with the revised National Local Growth Assurance Framework Guidance.
-The changes were considered and endorsed through internal governance arrangements and submitted and approved by Central Government in February 2022.
-The Assurance Framework supports decision making on projects and guides investment decisions across the full portfolio of capital interventions.
+- g) Following the publication of the Levelling Up White Paper in February 2022, and consistent with the guidance from government, a LEP Integration Plan (IP) for West Yorkshire was submitted to government in July 2022 and a formal letter confirming that government endorsed the IP was received on 17 January 2023.
+At its meeting on 2 February 2023, the Combined Authority approved proposals to fully integrate the LEP into the Combined Authority including necessary governance changes.
+Work is continuing with the LEP Board to develop its evolving role with an emphasis on ensuring that the strong partnership between the public and private sector is further strengthened. - h) The West Yorkshire Combined Authority Assurance Framework is in line with national best practice and is peer reviewed and has been updated on an annual basis building on existing good practice and reflecting any changes in both government guidance and improvements to the Combined Authority's procedures.
+The Assurance Framework was comprehensively reviewed during 2020/21 for February 2021, as part of the required preparations for becoming a Mayoral Combined Authority and to comply with the revised National Local Growth Assurance Framework Guidance.
+Minor changes were made for February 2022 and February 2023.
+In June 2023 the West Yorkshire Combined Authority Assurance Framework was revised to account for the changes to the LEP governance arrangements following the approval of the LEP Integration Plan by the Combined Authority.
+All changes have been considered and approved through internal governance arrangements and submitted and approved by Central Government.
+A further comprehensive peer review is being undertaken during 2023 for approval by the Combined Authority and Central Government in February 2024. - i) The Assurance Framework supports decision making on projects and guides investment decisions across the full portfolio of capital interventions.
 It sets out the appropriate safeguards and processes to be put in place to ensure the proper use of public funds and that value for money is secured and outcomes are clearly agreed when investing in schemes.
-This includes the prioritisation process for identifying the schemes that are included for funding with a three stage approval process now in place to enable the prioritisation of schemes.
-As a minimum all projects will formally need to pass decision points 2 and 5 as set out in the diagram below, with the requirement to meet the intervening activities deemed on a project by project basis.
-Combined Authority approves all schemes at decision point 2, with subsequent decisions delegated thereafter to the relevant thematic Committee and/or Managing Director (as appropriate).
+This includes the prioritisation process for identifying the schemes that are included for funding with a three stage approval process, as set out in the diagram below, now in place to enable the prioritisation of schemes.
+The Combined Authority must approve all schemes at least once in their lifetime, usually decision point 2, with subsequent decisions delegated thereafter to one of the Combined Authority's thematic committees or Chief Executive, as set out in the Assurance Pathway and Route approved by the Combined Authority.